 Copenhagen House was demolished in 1852, when the market for live animals transferred here from Smithfield.
 This was not a great success and was replaced for the first half of the 20th-century by the Caledonian market, at which second-hand goods were sold.

 Much of the site is now occupied by council-built housing, and Barnard Park on Copenhagen Street and Caledonian Park on Market Road are the area’s largest remaining open spaces.

 The once-central market clock tower survives in what is now a corner of Caledonian Park.
 Its base was originally surrounded by the market’s banking and telegraph offices but only the tower’s buttresses now remain.
 The clock tower is located near the top of the map below.

-In December 2016 the Heritage Lottery Fund confirmed a grant award of nearly £2m, which is enabling the restoration of the clock tower, the creation of a visitor centre and general improvements to Caledonian Park.
-Once the project has been completed in autumn 2018 the clock tower will open to the public on a regular basis, giving free access for people to climb it and enjoy the panoramic views across London.
+In December 2016 the Heritage Lottery Fund confirmed a grant award of nearly £2m, which has enabled the restoration of the clock tower, the creation of a visitor centre and general improvements to Caledonian Park.
+Since June 2019 the clock tower has opened to the public on a regular basis, giving free access for people to climb it and enjoy the panoramic views across London.

 ‘Copenhagen Fields’ is the name of a magnificent 2mm-to-the-foot scale layout by the Model Railway Club.
 The model is set in the 1920–1930 period, in the area near the MRC headquarters in Calshot Street, and includes Copenhagen Fields and the approaches to King’s Cross, as well as the cattle market, Caledonian Road and its station, with working underground line.